Antony next: The 9 players to play for Manchester United & Ajax

 Van de Beek’s transfer to United has been a failure and an indictment of their transfer strategy (or lack thereof).

 But sensational in Ten Hag’s Ajax side, he has been given a golden opportunity to shine under his former manager once again at Old Trafford.
-Plus, if United do get De Jong, it will see him reunited with a midfield partner he know all too well.
+He’s yet to make it back into the first XI but will be hoping to convince the coach that got the best out of him.